Stanley Girard Schlarman: Auxiliary Bishop of Belleville

-On March 13, 1979, Pope John Paul II appointed Schlarman as an auxiliary bishop of the Diocese of Belleville and titular bishop of Capreae.
-He was consecrated on May 14, 1979 by Bishop William Cosgrove, with Bishops Albert Zuroweste and Philip Murphy serving as co-consecrators, at the Cathedral of Saint Peter in Belleville He selected as his episcopal motto, "Who Is A Rock But Our God" from Psalms 18:31.
+On March 13, 1979, Pope John Paul II appointed Schlarman as an auxiliary bishop of Belleville and titular bishop of Capreae.
+He was consecrated on May 14, 1979, by Bishop William Cosgrove, with Bishops Albert Zuroweste and Philip Murphy serving as co-consecrators, at the Cathedral of Saint Peter in Belleville, Illinois.
+He selected as his episcopal motto, "Who Is A Rock But Our God" from Psalms 18:31.

 Bishop of Dodge City

-On March 1, 1983, Pope John Paul II appointed Schlarman as the fourth bishop of the Diocese of Dodge City.
-He was installed on May 4, 1983 at the Dodge City Civic Center.During his tenure in Dodge City, Schlarman recruited Burmese, Filipino, and Vietnamese priests; established a diocesan Vocations Office, a pastoral council, an Office of Aging and Parenting; and promoted the Pastoral Ministry Training Program and Cursillo movement.
+On March 1, 1983, John Paul II appointed Schlarman as the fourth bishop of Dodge City.
+He was installed on May 4, 1983, at the Dodge City Civic Center.
+During his tenure in Dodge City, Schlarman recruited Burmese, Filipino, and Vietnamese priests; established a diocesan Vocations Office, a pastoral council, an Office of Aging and Parenting; and promoted the Pastoral Ministry Training Program and Cursillo movement.

 Retirement

-When Schlarman reached the mandatory retirement age of 75, he sent his letter of resignation as bishop of Dodge City to Pope John Paul II.
-The pope accepted it 12, 1998 and appointed Schlarman as apostolic administrator of the diocese until the installation of his successor, Monsignor Ronald M. Gilmore.
+Before Schlarman reached the mandatory retirement age of 75, he sent his letter of resignation as bishop of Dodge City to John Paul II.
+The pope accepted it on May 12, 1998, and appointed Schlarman as apostolic administrator of the diocese until the installation of his successor, Monsignor Ronald M. Gilmore.
 On June 2, 2015, Schlarman resigned as vicar general for the diocese.

 In 2003, Schlarman was appointed vicar for priests at Joliet Correctional Center in Joliet, Illinois.
-In 2006, he assumed the same role at Menard Correctional Center in Chester, Illinois.
+In 2006, he assumed the same role at Menard Correctional Center in Chester, Illinois.Schlarman died at Brightly Senior Living in Mascoutah, Illinois, on April 28, 2025, at the age of 91.